Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

 A transition matrix $T(s,a,s')$ models the transition probability $P(s'|s,a)$ of a component from state $s\in S$ to state $s'\in S$ after taking an action $a\in A$.
-Therefore, the transition matrix is constructed as a function of the maintenance actions: \begin{itemize} \item Do-nothing (DN) action: there is no maintenance action planned in this case, the state evolves according to the stochastic deterioration process.
-For an infinite horizon POMDP, the transition probability $T(s,a_{DN},s')$ is equal to the transition matrix $P(d_{t+1},\boldsymbol{\theta_{t+1}}|d_{t},\boldsymbol{\theta_{t}})$ or $P(d_{t+1},\tau_{t+1}|d_{t},\tau_{t})$, derived in Section \ref{Sec:DBN}.

-\item Perfect repair (PR) action: a maintenance action is performed and the component returns from its current damage belief $\mathbf{b_{t}}$ at time step $t$ to its initial belief $\mathbf{b_{0}}$.
+Therefore, the transition matrix is constructed as a function of the maintenance actions: \begin{itemize} \item Do-nothing (DN) action: there is no maintenance action planned in this case and the state evolves according to the stochastic deterioration process.
+For an infinite horizon POMDP, the transition probability $T(s,a_{DN},s')$ is equal to the transition matrix $P(d_{t+1},\boldsymbol{\theta_{t+1}}|d_{t},\boldsymbol{\theta_{t}})$ or $P(d_{t+1},\tau_{t+1}|d_{t},\tau_{t})$, derived in Section \ref{Sec:DBN}. \item Perfect repair (PR) action: a maintenance action is performed and the component returns from its current damage belief $\mathbf{b_{t}}$, at time step $t$, to the belief $\mathbf{b_{0}}$, associated with an intact status.
 In a belief space environment, a perfect repair transition matrix is defined as:

 Since the belief state is a probability distribution, the summation over all the states is equal to one ($\sum b_{t}(s) =1$).
-If one multiplies a belief state by the transition matrix defined in Equation \ref{Eq:PerRepairT}, the current belief returns to its initial belief $\mathbf{b_0}$, independently of its current condition as:
+If one multiplies a belief state by the transition matrix defined in Equation \ref{Eq:PerRepairT}, the current belief returns to the belief $\mathbf{b_0}$, independently of its current condition as:

-If the states are fully observable (MDP environment), the belief state becomes a zero-one vector and a perfect repair matrix can be formulated as $\mathbf{P}(s_0|s_t,a_{PR}) = 1$, transferring any state $s_t$ to the initial state $s_0$.
+If the states are fully observable, the belief state becomes a zero-one vector and a perfect repair matrix can be formulated as $\mathbf{P}(s_0|s_t,a_{PR}) = 1$, transferring any state $s_t$ to the intact state $s_0$.

 \item Imperfect repair (IR) action: a maintenance action is performed and the component returns from a damage belief $\mathbf{b_{t}}$ to a healthier damage state or more benign deterioration rate.
 The definition of the repair transition matrix $\mathbf{P}(s_{t+1}|s_t,a_{IR})$ is thus case dependent.
 Some examples can be found in \citep{Papakonstantinou2014Part2}.